CleverCloud/terraform-provider-clevercloud/docs/index.md

 ### Optional

 - `endpoint` (String) CleverCloud API endpoint, default to https://api.clever-cloud.com
-- `secret` (String, Sensitive) CleverCloud OAuth1 secret, can be took from clever-tools after login
+- `secret` (String, Sensitive) CleverCloud OAuth1 secret, can be took from clever-tools after login.
+This parameter can also be provided via CC_OAUTH_SECRET environment variable.
-- `token` (String, Sensitive) CleverCloud OAuth1 token, can be took from clever-tools after login
+- `token` (String, Sensitive) CleverCloud OAuth1 token, can be took from clever-tools after login.
+This parameter can also be provided via CC_OAUTH_TOKEN environment variable.